PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 and bounded phase records.
 Focused and affected sequential validation report `1 passed, 1 xfailed` and `373 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+The latest checkpoint adds a dedicated layout-pass-set-1 mean/attention and gate/QDQ owner.
+It forwards the exact embedded pass context to mean/attention, enables LayerNorm while retaining the default enabled Conv-attention policy, then forwards the original callback-bearing recovery context to the gate/QDQ child.
+Both complete nested tuples and their identities are preserved.

+Only the two observation-only lowerer locals are replaced.
+The recorded mean-affine and quantized-PRELU phases remain immediate boundaries; wrappers, callbacks, suffix and layout-pass-set-2 routes, graph behavior, public APIs, artifacts, and TensorFlow isolation are unchanged.
+Focused `3`, affected `375`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 48 to 47.